chef/chef-web-docs/release_rst_to_rst/output/ctl_delivery_server.rst

 delete-enterprise
 =================

-The ``delete-enterprise`` subcommand is used to delete a Chef Delivery enterprise.
+The ``delete-enterprise`` subcommand is used to delete a Chef Automate enterprise.

 **Syntax**